veronika-pomy/Readme-Generator/sample_readme/README.md

 ## Contributing

-Please follow these guidelines when contributing to the project: Coming soon...
+Please follow these guidelines when contributing to the project: Here is how to contribute...

 ---

 ## Tests

-Instructions on how to test the software: Here is how to test the software.
+Instructions on how to test the software: No tests

 ---